 We finally made it to the end of Georgia (exit 3) by 9:15pm and decided to stop and sleep for the night since we were all exhausted and had another 5 hours ahead of us to go.

 Besides, we had eaten lunch at noon and we were all starving and decided to stop at Applebee’s before heading to the hotel.
 Once we got there, we ordered some apps to hold us over until our food came and of course, we had to get their Green Bean Crispers; which are one of our favorites.[click_to_tweet tweet=”Applebee’s may have taken these Green Bean Crispers with Lemon Garlic Aioli off of their menu, but you can still enjoy them at home! #appetizers #copycatrecipe” quote=”Applebee’s may have taken these Green Bean Crispers with Lemon Garlic Aioli off of their menu, but you can still enjoy them at home! “]

 I know these aren’t the healthiest recipe to make; especially since coming off of the holidays, but I just had to share how easy they are to make at home and since you all seem to LOVE copycat recipes, I chose this one to experiment with first.

-My family loved this recipe; though I have to say it did taste better fresh, hot out of the oil.
+My family loved this recipe for Green Bean Crispers with Lemon Garlic Aioli.
+I have to say it did taste better fresh, hot out of the oil.
 When my family ate them, I had cooked them, refrigerated; then reheated in the oven and though they were still tasty, they were a bit more oily the second time.